Coastal Erosion Affecting Cultural Heritage in Svalbard. A Case Study in Hiorthhamn (Adventfjorden)—An Abandoned Mining Settlement

 Tromsø

 NIKU's High North department is based in Tromsø.
-We conduct research and deliver impact assessments on cultural heritage sites and landscapes, communities and indigenous populations in the High North.
+We conduct research and studies in the field of cultural heritage and landscapes, communities and indigenous peoples in the High North and Polar regions.

 Our research projects are related to cultural heritage monitoring, registration and documentation of traditional knowledge and cultural heritage.